AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Entering a module: `cd`

+If you want to enter a specific module, you can use this command!

-Sets the current module page to the specified module.
+This command sets the current module page to the specified module.

 Format: `cd <module code>`

-Allows user to view information relating to the specified module.
+You can see the information related to the specified module here.
 - Scopes the user’s actions to the specified module.
 - The module code is case-insensitive e.g. `cs2103t` will match **CS2103T**
 - Module code must match an existing module.

+> :warning: You can't cd to a module that you already marked as done !!!

 Format: `cd <module code>`